Sailboarding And Windsurfing: What Are The Differences?

 Reagan Fischer

 Darby's invention was a breakthrough in the world of water sports.
-He called his creation "sailboarding," which is the original term used to describe the activity in which someone stands up on a board connected to a mast and sail.
-Harnessed by the power of the wind, the sailboarder glides across the surface of the water.
+He called his creation "sailboarding," the original term used to describe the activity in which someone stands up on a board connected to a mast and sails.
+Harnessed by the power of the wind, the sailboarder glides across the water's surface.

 A Word That Became Generic: Windsurfer And Windsurfing